databendlabs/databend/docs/doc/03-develop/00-golang.md

 In the following tutorial, you'll learn how to utilize the driver `databend-go` to develop your applications.
 The tutorial will walk you through creating a SQL user in Databend and then writing Golang code to create a table, insert data, and perform data queries.

 ## Tutorial: Developing with Databend using Golang

 Before you start, make sure you have successfully installed Databend.
 For how to install Databend, see [How to deploy Databend](/doc/deploy).

-## Step 1.
+### Step 1.
 Prepare a SQL User Account

 To connect your program to Databend and execute SQL operations, you must provide a SQL user account with appropriate privileges in your code.
 Create one in Databend if needed, and ensure that the SQL user has only the necessary privileges for security.

-This tutorial uses a SQL user named 'user1' with password 'abc123'.
+This tutorial uses a SQL user named 'user1' with password 'abc123' as an example.
 As the program will write data into Databend, the user needs ALL privileges.
 For how to manage SQL users and their privileges, see https://databend.rs/doc/reference/sql/ddl/user.

 ```sql
 CREATE USER user1 IDENTIFIED BY 'abc123';
 GRANT ALL on *.* TO user1;
 ```

-## Step 2.
+### Step 2.
 Write a Golang Program

 In this step, you'll create a simple Golang program that communicates with Databend.
 The program will involve tasks such as creating a table, inserting data, and executing data queries.